pantheon-systems/documentation/source/content/guides/sso/03-sso-organizations.md

 ### Use token-signing certificate when using Microsoft AD FS as an IdP

-There are 3 types of certificate that you can generate:
+There are three types of certificates that you can generate:

  - `communication-service`
  - `token-decrypting`